Idein/nnoir/onnx2onnx/examples/tutorial.md

 user$ onnx2onnx models/cloud_automl.onnx --fixes fix_quantize
 ```

-Note: `fix_quantize` correction is not strictly equivalent to the original computation, as it requires performing a rounding operation thaht can not be emulated with nnoir supported ops.
-This affects the precision of the model to a certain extent, but is minor in this task.
+Note: `fix_quantize` correction is not strictly equivalent to the original computation, as it requires performing a rounding operation that can not be emulated with nnoir supported ops.
+This affects the precision of the model to a certain extent but is minor in this task.

 ## Ready to convert

 The fixed models are now ready to be converted!

-We can check the models outputs using the same inference script as before, and see that the result is correct (see the note on quantization).
+We can check the models outputs using the same inference script as before and see that the result is correct (see the note on quantization).

 Use `nnoir-onnx` conversion command to get your nnoir model: (this make take some time)